Managing risk in your county

 Risk assessments and more

-- name any risks which could affect the area
+- Name any risks that could affect your area.

-- and make a suitable statement in the annual report
+You should also make a suitable statement in the annual report about risks.

-- Governance risks – such as an ineffective structure, conflicts of interest or a lack of the right skills among the trustees or other key members.
+- Governance risks – such as an ineffective structure, conflicts of interest or a lack of skills among trustees or other key members.

 - Operational risks – such as risks relating to events or property, safe from harm issues, or data protection issues.

 - Financial risks – such as not enough insurance cover, reducing income or cash flow issues.